W427697/Discord-/docs/writing-docs/autodocs.md

 </div>

-Once the custom MDX documentation is loaded, Storybook will infer the title and location and render it in the sidebar as a `Docs` entry.
+Once the custom MDX documentation is loaded, Storybook will infer the title and location using the same heuristic rules used to generate [auto-title stories](../configure/sidebar-and-urls.md#csf-30-auto-titles) and render it in the sidebar as a `Docs` entry.

 ### Fully control custom documentation